shshnkreddy/NCM-HDM/README.md

 python gpt/python prompt_gpt_{iag/phishing}.py --file_path={path to embedded_dataset/IAG dataset}
 ```

-Note: Ensure that you insert your open-ai api key in the OPEN_AI_KEY field in 'gpt/key.py'.
+Note: esnsure that you insert your open-ai api key in the OPEN_AI_KEY field in 'gpt/key.py'.

 ### IBL
 We utilize the implementation of IBL for [phishing](https://github.com/DDM-Lab/PhishingTrainingTask) and [IAG](https://github.com/DDM-Lab/InsiderAttackGame) respectively.